Tesla moves to trademark "Model E" name for future models

-DETROIT Tesla Motors Inc (TSLA.O), the electric car maker led by billionaire Elon Musk, has filed an application to trademark the "Model E" name to potentially use on future automobiles, clothing and repair service.
+DETROIT Aug 22 Tesla Motors Inc, the electric car maker led by billionaire Elon Musk, has filed an application to trademark the "Model E" name to potentially use on future automobiles, clothing and repair service.

 The name is in keeping with Tesla's style.
 The automaker now sells an electric sedan called the Model S and next year, it will launch the Model X crossover.